 In addition to other information in this Form 10-K, the following risk factors should be considered carefully in evaluating the Company's business.
 Our business, financial condition and results of operations could be materially and adversely affected by any of these risks.
-Additional risks and uncertainties, including risks and certainties not presently known to the Company, or that the Company currently deems immaterial, may also impair its business and results of operations.
+Additional risks and uncertainties, including risks and uncertainties not presently known to the Company, or that the Company currently deems immaterial, may also impair our business and results of operations.

 Changes in consumer preferences and taste.
-There has been an increasing focus on health and wellness in the beverage industry.
-This has led to a decline in the consumption of caloric carbonated soft drinks and an increase in the consumption of products perceived to deliver health, wellness and/or functionality.
+There has been an increasing focus on health and wellness by beverage consumers, which may reduce demand for caloric carbonated soft drinks and increase the consumption of products perceived to deliver health, wellness and/or functionality.
 If we do not adequately anticipate and react to changing demographics, consumer trends, health concerns and product preferences, our results of operations and financial condition could be adversely affected.